 What caused the Viking Age?
 The best we can say is that it was a combination of numerous factors, including climate change, trade, political strife, social stratification, among other causes.
 Here I will explore a few that served as likely significant contributors to what started the Viking Age.

 The long-term effects of climate, however, have come under scrutiny from several camps.
 A 2013 study by the historians Morgan Kelly and Cormac Ó Gráda argues too little evidence exists to correlate climate with social and political changes in the early medieval period.
-They acknowledge the impact climate change would have had on medieval society if it were a provable phenomenon.
-More research must be conducted to keep the climate hypothesis alive.
+They acknowledge the impact climate change would have had on medieval society if it were a provable phenomenon, but stress that more research must be conducted to keep the climate hypothesis alive.